besmera/besmera.github.io/src/F16-CSCI355/1-SQLPart1.md

 INSERT INTO Tweet (text, user) SELECT "I have 20,000 girlfriends, all around the world.", id FROM User where name = "Justin Timberlake";

 ```

+## M:N JOIN Twitter

+1. Insert data into `Follow` for who Barack Obama should be following.
+Remember he is incredibly busy so don't add everyone.
+Also recall that the twitter relationship is not reciprocal.

+2. Write the SQL statement that would be neccessary to display the twitter feed for Barack Obama.
+Recall that order is not guaranteed.

+3. Add a `Tweet` for someone who you had Barack Obama follow and someone who he did not follow.

+4. Rerun your SQL statement to show the twitter feed.